kanishka-linux/reminiscence/README.md

 * Automatic archival of links to non-html content like pdf, jpg, txt etc..

     **i.e.** Bookmarking links to pdf, jpg etc.. via web-interface will automatically save those files on server.

+* Supports archival of media elements of a web-page using third party download managers (from v0.2+ onwards).

 * Directory based categorization of bookmarks